monsoonmaelstrom/book2/book2.md

 “Yeah.
 He said to watch her left hand,” I shrug.
 “Alex, what’s your take?”

 “I don’t know.
-Maybe sixty, forty?
-I honestly have no clue.”
+Maybe sixty, forty?”
+He sighs.
+“I honestly have no clue.”

 ### 2 - Chapter Name TBD ^^2000 words^^

 Early the next morning, I have Lisette, Gavin, Giorgi, and Henry standing knee deep a broad shallow stream a few miles from the house.
-Fire’s not really any harder than anything else, but it’s a whole lot more dangerous than most things.
+Fire’s not really any harder than anything else, but it’s a whole lot more dangerous and destructive than most things.
 Hence the stream.
 But it’s fucking cold this early in the morning.

-“Well, if I wasn’t already awake, this would do it,” Gavin quips to Henry as he pushes his hair back.
+“Well, if I wasn’t already awake, this would do it,” Gavin quips to Henry.

 “I think my feet are going to go numb,” Lisette remarks.

 “Think warm thoughts,” I tell her.

 I distribute sheets of paper to everyone.
 Paper’s flammability point is low.
 It’s easy to burn.
 Easier than a stick.
 Or holding fire in your palm without anything for it consume as it burns.
-That actually takes some practice.
+That actually takes most people some practice.

 “So, now you all have paper.
-Next thing to do is set it on fire,” I say with a shrug, setting my own piece of paper ablaze.
+Next thing to do is set it on fire,” I say, setting my own piece of paper ablaze.

 “Okay, but how?”
 Gavin asks.

-“Same as anything you want it to be on fire, and then you let yourself have it.”
+“Same as anything.
+You want it to be on fire, and then you let yourself have it.”
 When I see the same confused looks as always, I continue, “Have you ever used sunlight refracted off a piece of glass to set something on fire?”

 Everyone nods.